SyntaxReference/SyntaxReference.dev/programming-languages/control-flow/loop/README.md

 # There are no "{ }", you need to use ":" and indentation
 # You can have either spaces or tabs but not both mixed

+# In Python if you declare a variable in a block scope (if statement, for statement, ...)
+# the variable is hoisted to the outer function scope.

 # Example 1 - Classic
 while expression:
 	# ...